nifey/VerilogViz/Readme.md

       - [ ] Ripple counter
 - [X] Basic GUI and command line parsing
 - [X] Use pyverilog to parse verilog code
-- [ ] Create internal datastructures of nodes and edges
+- [X] Create internal datastructures of nodes and edges
-  - [ ] Modules (input pins, output pins, instances)
+  - [X] Modules (input pins, output pins, instances)
-  - [ ] Wires
+  - [X] Wires
 - [ ] Layout the nodes in a neat way using place and route
   - [X] Start with a box for the module
   - [X] Place equidistant input ports on the left side
   - [X] Place equidistant output ports on the right side
-  - [ ] Start from the output ports and move backwards building a tree, that will give you the layer number
+  - [X] Start from the output ports and move backwards building a tree, that will give you the layer number
+  - [ ] Place the wires in between the nodes in a good looking way
+  - [ ] Optimize the order of gates in each level to reduce the number of criss cross wires

 ## Future
 - Add editor capabilities: Turn this into a full blown IDE for Verilog learners